PTAB

 - Title: String Guide System for a Bow

-- Brief Description: The ’015 patent discloses a string guide system for a crossbow, particularly one with a reverse draw configuration.
-The system uses a pair of rotatable string guides mounted to the bow limbs, where each guide includes a draw string journal and a helical power cable take-up journal designed to displace the power cables along the axis of rotation as the bow is drawn.
+- Brief Description: The ’015 patent describes a crossbow with a string guide system.
+The system uses a pair of rotatable string guides, each comprising a draw string journal and a "helical power cable take-up journal" that extends perpendicularly to the plane of rotation of the draw string journal, allowing power cables to be displaced axially as they wrap.

 3. Grounds for Unpatentability